embedded-graphics/embedded-graphics/tinytga/README.md

 ## [Documentation](https://docs.rs/tinytga)

 A small TGA parser designed for embedded, no-std environments but usable anywhere.
 Beyond parsing the image header, no other allocations are made.
-A reference to the input image data is kept and slices are returned from it.

-Call `Tga.into_iter()` to get an iterator over individual pixels in the image.
+To access the individual pixels in an image, the Tga struct implements `IntoIterator`.
+It is also possible to access the unaltered raw image data by reading the pixel_data field.
+This data will need to be interpreted according to the image_type specified in the header.

+## Features

+* `graphics` - enables embedded-graphics integration.

-## Example
+## Examples

+### Load a Run Length Encoded (RLE) TGA image

 ```rust
 use tinytga::{ImageType, Pixel, Tga, TgaFooter, TgaHeader};